-A pilonidal cyst is a sack-like structure in the skin that generally develops in the crease between the buttocks.
-If the cyst is infected, normally, it needs to be drained to treat the infection and avoid the pressure that causes pain.
-You can remove your pilonidal cyst through various methods to improve its healing process.
-Sometimes your doctor may recommend the complete removal of the cyst to avoid its filling up with fluids again.
-Here are some of the options available:
+A pilonidal cyst is a sac-like structure in the skin that generally develops in the crease between the buttocks.
+If the cyst gets an infection, normally, drain it to treat the infection and avoid the pressure that causes pain.
+You can remove pilonidal cyst through various methods to speed up its healing process.
+(Also Read: How Does Pilonidal Sinus Start?
+How To Cure Pilonidal Sinus? )

 Incision and drainage